 The Right Tool for the Multicore Programming Job

-The days of programming in a one-size-fits all language are quickly becoming a thing of the past, especially for multicore and many-core systems.
+The days of programming in a one-size-fits-all language are quickly becoming a thing of the past, especially for multicore and many-core systems.
 SequenceL is the right tool for the multicore and many-core programming job.
-SequenceL is a compact, powerful functional programming language and auto-parallelizing tool set that quickly and easily converts algorithms to robust, massively parallel C++ (and optionally OpenCL) code.
+SequenceL is a compact, powerful functional programming language and auto-parallelizing toolset that quickly and easily converts algorithms to robust, massively parallel code.

 Best of all, SequenceL was designed to work in concert with existing programming languages, legacy code and libraries.
 SequenceL is additive to current design flows, tools, and training.
-SequenceL extends these investments, with plug-ins for industry standard IDE's (Eclipse, Visual Studio) and support for popular programming languages (C/C++, C#, Fortran, Java, Python, etc.).
+It extends these investments with plug-ins for industry standard IDE's (Eclipse, Visual Studio) and support for popular programming languages (C/C++, C#, Fortran, Java, Python, etc.).
 SequenceL can be thought of as adding a true "multicore power tool" to the programmer's toolbox, one unlike all other manual, brute-force parallel programming approaches.
 This makes SequenceL the perfect tool to create multicore libraries (or DLLs) and provides an easy, low risk path to modernize portions of existing programs for modern multicore platforms.

 The Right Tool When Security, Correctness and Time To Market Count